UnlyEd/next-right-now/_includes/preset/demo.md

 Due to SSG, the whole app is extremely fast, and very resilient.
 It basically cannot crash on SSG pages, even if our underlying providers are taken down.

-Even if critical vendors are being used (e.g: Locize, GraphCMS - because they hold our data), it doesn't matter if there is an outage on their side because we only depend on them during **build time**.
+Even if critical vendors are being used (e.g: Locize, GraphCMS, Airtable - because they hold our data), it doesn't matter if there is an outage on their side because we only depend on them during **build time**.

 Also, the cost is reduced when using SSG, compared to using SSR because we avoid real-time requests to extra services (e.g: Locize, Vercel, GraphCMS).
 {% endif %}